 The search term ‘Chinese’ led to images that illustrated the seventeenth to nineteenth century fashion for Chinoiserie, a European colonial version of ‘Chinese’ style, as well as portraits and artists of the Chinese School.
 'Arab' referenced lots of paintings of mainly men in social spaces, painted in what we presume are their countries of origin.
 ‘Negro’ brings up a small number of works, the last of which is from 1978 – a rather archaic use of the term.
 ‘Black’ mainly leads to images where black objects – scarves, hats, and coats – are described in the work's title, or where black forms are the subjects themselves.
 The twenty-first-century researcher is reminded of the need to consider how these terms have been used at different points in the history of this country.

 Oil painting in the UK

 Firstly, lets go back and consider the history of oil painting in the UK, which until the British Empire was in full swing was a pretty isolated island.
 Whilst the revolutionary Renaissance was taking place in Europe in the 1500s – changing the face of painting forever – the British Isles was not as developed in terms of its visual art.
 Instead, the fields of literature and scientific exploration were areas where these islands were making significant contributions to world knowledge.
 For visual art, particularly religious history paintings and royal portraits, the innovations were rising out of the Netherlands and Italy.

 It took migration to bring the magic of oils to the UK.

-Dutch master Jan van Eyck pioneered the creation of stable oil paints, experimenting by mixing raw pigment with oils, boiled bones and other materials – a marriage of art and science that allowed the artist to depict the effects of light with greater subtlety and freedom.
+Dutch master Jan van Eyck was a pioneer in the use of stable oil paints, experimenting by mixing raw pigment with oils, boiled bones and other materials – a marriage of art and science that allowed the artist to depict the effects of light with greater subtlety and freedom.
 You can see his mastery of the medium in his most famous painting, The Arnolfini Portrait (full title Portrait of Giovanni Arnolfini and his Wife, often referred to as the Arnolfini Marriage).